TylorS/typed/packages/vue/README.md

   const props = yield* RefSubject.make({ label: "Count" });

   return render(html`<main>${view(Counter, props, { id: "counter" })}</main>`, document.body);
-}).pipe(Fx.drainLayer, Layer.provide(DomRenderTemplate));
+}).pipe(Fx.drainLayer, Layer.provide(Layer.merge(DomRenderTemplate, RandomValues.Default)));

 const program = Layer.launch(application);
 ```

 `view` selects Vue's backend from the native template output.
 Use Typed's ordinary `DomRenderTemplate` provider and keep the Effect scope open for the lifetime of the page.
 For an iframe or alternate document, use `DomRenderTemplate.using(target.ownerDocument)`.
 No Vue-specific renderer or layer is needed.

-`view(component, props, options)` accepts a props object, `Effect`, `Stream`, or `Fx`.
+`view(component, props, options?)` accepts a props object, `Effect`, `Stream`, or `Fx`.
 These are whole props snapshots; callbacks and other objects inside props are preserved.
 Component props remain checked by TypeScript.
 Host identity is generated automatically and restored from server markup during hydration; `options.id` remains an explicit override.
 Vue uses the host identity as the default `app.config.idPrefix`, keeping generated component IDs distinct across islands.
 The DOM interpreter creates one Vue app and updates a `shallowRef`, preserving the component instance and local state.
 Completing a props producer leaves its UI mounted until the rendering scope closes.
 Closing the scope unmounts Vue and stops subscriptions.

 `options.configureApp(app)` runs on each new app before mount, hydration, or server rendering.
 Install plugins and `app.provide` values there.
 The app also receives the enclosing Typed Effect context automatically, so Vue's Typed runtime and service composables work without a second runtime.
 Vue failures enter the `VueError` channel; props failures retain their own type.
 A configured Vue error handler also receives errors.